sonamd6807456/ICT105-DRUK-MVP/docs/weekly-logbook.md

 - Begin HTML/CSS implementation of the prototype.
 - Test the navigation flow between screens.
 - Update GitHub documentation and commit all completed work.

+---

+# Lab 06: Business Model Canvas and Technical Architecture

+## Lab 06 Summary

+In Lab 06, our team connected the **Smart Campus Event Hub** product concept, system requirements, user stories, MVP features, and wireframes into a complete business model and technical architecture.
+This lab explains how the platform creates value for students and organizers and how the final prototype will function.

+## Files Added or Updated

+- Business Model Canvas
+- Feature-Value Mapping
+- Technical Architecture
+- Data Structure
+- System Architecture Diagram
+- Data Flow Diagram
+- Weekly Logbook

+## Technical Direction

+The **Smart Campus Event Hub** prototype will use a frontend-only architecture built with **HTML, CSS, and JavaScript**, with sample data stored using **JSON** and/or **browser localStorage**.

+This approach is suitable for the MVP because it demonstrates the core user journey, including:

+- Viewing campus events
+- Searching and filtering events
+- Viewing event details
+- Event registration
+- Organizer event management
+- Dashboard summary

+Data will be simulated using sample records and browser localStorage instead of a backend database.

+## Final Prototype Connection

+The work completed in Lab 06 will guide the development of the final **Smart Campus Event Hub** prototype by showing how each MVP feature supports user needs, system requirements, and user stories.

+The Business Model Canvas explains how the platform provides value to **first-year students, international students, student clubs, and campus administrators**, while the technical architecture and data structure describe how event listings, registrations, search functions, dashboard summaries, and organizer management will operate in the final prototype.

+These documents ensure that all team members follow the same development plan and that the final prototype clearly demonstrates user interaction, information flow, functional requirements, and overall system behavior.